 Key state lawmakers are set to introduce a series of bills designed to lower costs and expand access to health insurance on California's individual market, following through on a strategy they embraced earlier this month that calls for an incremental approach to reform rather than an immediate push for government-backed universal health coverage.

-The report by three independent consultants built on 30 hours of testimony to the Assembly Select Committee on Health Care Delivery Systems and Universal Coverage between October and February.
+Much of the legislation is based on recommendations in a report by three independent consultants to the Assembly Select Committee on Health Care Delivery Systems and Universal Coverage.
+The consultants based their analysis on 30 hours of testimony given to the committee between October and February.

 While acknowledging their strategy is more "methodical" than many activists want, Wood was not apologetic about backing a step-by-step approach.

 "Even one small tweak to the system could have huge ramifications to another part of the system," he said.

 The long-term plan

 Following the consultants' recommendation, Wood and Arambula did endorse the consultants' recommendation to start the hard work of laying the political, legal and financial groundwork for a government-run single-payer system.
 They're sponsoring AB 2517, which Mudge said would "provide a road map, with benchmarks, to move California toward a uniform publicly funded health care system."